klgallagher/klgallagher.github.io/_pages/research.md

 #### Baleen Whales in the New York Bight
 In a project funded by the New York State Research and Development Authority, I am using autonomous underwater glider data and passive acoustics to describe baleen habitat use and build habitat suitability models for baleen whales in the New York Bight.

-#### Marine Debris
+#### Marine Debris in the Antarctic
 We used buoyant particles within ROMS to simulate marine debris transport and identify possible sources of marine debris along the WAP.
 This work was published in _Environmental Pollution_ and is available on my [publications page](https://klgallagher.github.io/publications/).
-As part of my 2024 IAATO Fellowship, I am expanding this work to include microplastics at depth, in collaboration with Dr. Clara Manno.
+As part of my [2024 IAATO Fellowship](https://iaato.org/antarctic-fellowship-recipients-announced/), I am expanding this work to include microplastics at depth and look at overlap with Antarctic krill, in collaboration with Dr. Clara Manno at the British Antarctic Survey.

 ## Previous Projects